ViniciusAPortela/dyn-wiki/src/articles/1/1/article.en.md

 #!version: 1.0.0
 #!article_version: 1.0.0
-#!title: Como instalar o Xampp
+#!title: How to Install Xampp
-#!desc: Aprenda como instalar o xampp em sua máquina
+#!desc: Learn how to install xampp in your machine
-#!lang: pt
+#!lang: en

-# #1 Baixando o XAMPP
+# #1 Downloading XAMPP
 Para instalar o xampp, basta baixar seu instalador:

 <only32>